Next: Key Binding Commands, Previous: Remapping Commands, Up: Keymaps

 translate certain event sequences into others.
 The translation

-keymaps are input-decode-map
+keymaps are input-decode-map, local-function-key-map,

-(in order of priority).
+and key-translation-map (in order of priority).

 Translation keymaps have the same structure as other keymaps, but are used differently: they specify translations to make while reading key sequences, rather than bindings for complete key sequences.
 As each key sequence is read, it is checked against each translation keymap.
 If one of the translation keymaps binds k to a vector v, then whenever k appears as a sub-sequence anywhere in a key sequence, that sub-sequence is replaced with the events in v.